-Claudie Bosc, post-doctoral fellow in oncology, won the 2021 Bettencourt Young Researchers Prize for her work on the involvement of mitochondria in lung cancer.
+Claudie Bosc, post-doctoral fellow in oncology, won the 2021 Bettencourt Prize for Young Researchers for her work on the involvement of mitochondria in lung cancer.

 The involvement of mitochondria in regulating genetic expression